 The fourth industrial revolution, the age of the Internet of Things, machine learning, cognitive computing and artificial intelligence increases the security risks exponentially.
 If not secured from the beginning, the consequences may be measured in lives lost, not just money lost.

 According to KPMG’s 2016 Global CEO Outlook, the world’s leading CEOs are beginning to learn the lessons from the third industrial revolution and, going forward, they recognize the risks of the new wave of technologies.

-Cyber security is the top risk named by CEOs this year (30 percent), while last year only one in five (22 percent) named this as a top area to which they are devoting significant investment/resources.
+Cyber security is the top risk named by CEOs this year (30 percent), up from the fifth highest ranked last year.

 Seventy-two percent of CEOs are not fully prepared for a cyber event, significantly higher than in 2015 (50 percent).
 In interviews CEOs frequently said: “We are as prepared as we can be” or “You can never be fully prepared.”